Nekrogoblikon: John Goblikon and No One Survives music video (2012)

 In September 2012, the band released a music video for "No One Survives," directed by Brandon Dermer.
 Before the video's release, the theme of goblin music was just a comical idea, and the band had never considered dressing up or including a goblin character on stage.
 At that time, Dermer, an assistant at a film production and management agency, had some experience making music videos with comic musician and actor Jon Lajoie.
 Dermer approached the band as a fan who was determined to help create a music video.
 The band initially rejected the idea and said they would not dress up and be compared to Gwar.
 Dermer returned to the band with a more fleshed-out character and vision that the band agreed to on the understanding that they had no money to finance anything related to the video or the character.
-Dermer reached out to "around 80 brands and got 3 to pay for it," which included a Goblin costume and mask created by Monster Effects.
+Dermer reached out to "around 80 brands and got three to pay for it," which included a Goblin costume and mask created by Monster Effects.

-The video depicts a goblin named John Goblikon (played by Dave Rispoli), who works at a sales and marketing firm.
+The video is the first appearance of the band's goblin mascot, John Goblikon, created by Dermer and portrayed by actor-comedian Dave Rispoli.
+The video depicts Goblikon working at a sales and marketing firm.
 A coworker (played by Kayden Kross) invites him to her birthday party at a bar, where John attends, hoping to win her affection.
 His excitement quickly turns to depression, thanks to the Birthday girl already having a date at the party.
 The bartender (played by the aforementioned Jon Lajoie) proceeds to overserve John; we learn that he is not shy in his dance moves.
 The scene ends with John violently mauling his coworker's date in the parking lot and he is optimistic that she will still give him a shot despite the murder.
 The video became viral and was viewed more than 1.5 million times in the first three months.

 Dermer stated that he didn't expect much to come of the video.
 Still, it was on the first page of Reddit after a few days, and then it went even more viral when DJ/Producer Diplo discovered it organically and posted the one-word tweet "Nekrogoblikon."
 Dermer eventually ended up working with Diplo on various projects and music videos.

 During interviews, the band members claimed that John Goblikon is a real goblin and different from the one credited in the music video.
 They explained that Dave Rispoli, the comedy actor and writer credited in the music video, met John on LinkedIn, and Dave facilitated the introduction between the band and the goblin.
 His first appearances with the band were as hype-goblin and go-go dancer.
 In later interviews, the members fully embrace the lore of John Goblikon as a real goblin and full-fledged band member.